kilowhat/kilowhat.net/flarum-extensions-audit.md

 *Note:* There is no log when a ban naturally expires.

-- `user.suspened`: When a user is suspended (data logged: until date)
+- `user.suspended`: When a user is suspended (data logged: until date)
-- `user.unsuspened`: When a user is manually unsuspended
+- `user.unsuspended`: When a user is manually unsuspended

 ### Flarum Tags